purplelord2003/fcc-data-analytics/Page View Time Series Visualizer/README.md

 # Page View Time Series Visualizer

 Instructions can be found at https://www.freecodecamp.org/learn/data-analysis-with-python/data-analysis-with-python-projects/page-view-time-series-visualizer.
-You may open png files to view plots.
+You may open PNG files to view plots.